Don’t forget to get your free pancakes from IHOP today

 During that time, swing into your local IHOP and get a short stack of buttermilk pancakes on the house.
 And yep, there’s no catch—you don’t have to order anything else to get the free pancakes.

-What you can do, however, if you so choose, is also donate something to one of IHOP’s charity partners who help fund treatments for children battling critical illnesses.
-These partners include the Children’s Miracle Network Hospitals (CMNH), the Leukemia & Lymphoma Society, or Shriners Hospitals for Children.
+What you can do, however, if you so choose, is also donate something to one of IHOP’s charity partners that help fund treatments for children battling critical illnesses.
+These partners include the Children’s Miracle Network Hospitals (CMNH), the Leukemia & Lymphoma Society, and Shriners Hospitals for Children.
 Any donations you make will go to the local branches of these charities.

 So what are you still doing here?
 Get on over to IHOP and slather some heavenly golden syrup on your free pancakes and leave a little something for a good cause while you’re at it.